narwhalacademy/zebra-crossing/README.md

 - **After clicking links, scan the URL address bar in your web browser.**
   - Is there a red warning icon or 'Not Secure' label?
 This means the website is running unencrypted on `http` (rather than `https`).
   - Is the domain spelled incorrectly?
+- **So if there’s any lingering doubt, don’t click the link.** In almost all cases, you don’t actually need to click the link.
+If you think it might be related to a transaction or application, you can always go to the original website to look up the details.

 #### Beware of file attachments